infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 === Custom Facebook Feed ===
 Contributors: smashballoon
-Tags: Facebook, Facebook feed, Facebook posts, Facebook wall, Facebook group Requires at least: 3.0
+Tags: Facebook, Facebook feed, Facebook posts, Facebook wall, Facebook page Requires at least: 3.0
-Tested up to: 4.8
+Tested up to: 5.1
-Stable tag: 2.4.6
+Stable tag: 2.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Custom Facebook Feed allows you to display completely customizable Facebook feeds of any public Facebook page or group on your website
+The Custom Facebook Feed allows you to display completely customizable Facebook feeds of any public Facebook page on your website

 == Description ==

-Display a **completely customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
-Completely match the look and feel of the site with tons of customization options!
+Display **completely customizable**, **responsive** and **search engine crawlable** Facebook feeds on your website.
+Display **multiple feeds** from **any public Facebook page**, and completely match the look and feel of the site with tons of customization options!

 *"The perfect plugin with amazing support!
 What else do you want?
 Get it!"* - [JoeJeffries](http://wordpress.org/support/topic/you-dont-already-have-this)